 - includes a mechanism to determine when allowances exceed the amount of expenses that may be deemed substantiated, and

-- Established that all amounts paid under a per diem arrangement that meets the requirements of business connection, substantiation, and returning amounts in excess of expenses are treated as paid under an accountable plan and are excluded from income and wages.
+- Established that all amounts paid under a expense reimbursement arrangement that meets the requirements of business connection, substantiation, and returning amounts in excess of expenses are treated as paid under an accountable plan and are excluded from income and wages.

 The Internal Revenue Code gives the IRS Commissioner discretionary authority to issue regulations, such as revenue rulings and procedures.
-These Revenue Procedures and Notices are updated annually, but the relevant per diem provisions have remained substantially the same since 2011 [See Rev. Proc.
+The Revenue Procedures and Notices are updated annually and the relevant per diem provisions have remained substantially the same since 2011 [See Rev. Proc.
 2011-47 ].

-A per diem program reimburses drivers a fixed amount per day (i.e. $66) in place of a rate per mile for travel away from home to be disbursed to OTR drivers, as opposed to having drivers turn in receipts for actual meals and incidental expenses.
+A substantiated per diem program reimburses drivers a fixed amount per day (i.e. $66) in place of a rate per mile for travel away from home.
+As a result, it eliminates the need for drivers to turn in receipts for actual meals and incidental expenses.
 Most importantly, it reduces a fleets administratives burden while providing additional cash to drivers on a pre-tax basis.
-To qualify, companies must have an accountable plan, which would include these requirements [See KMS Transport Advisors (NAFC March 2019 newsletter]:
+However, companies must have an accountable plan to qualify, which would include these requirements [See KMS Transport Advisors (NAFC March 2019 newsletter]:

-• A driver receiving the per diem must be over the road, meaning out overnight, where they cannot reasonably be expected to complete a route without sufficient rest.
+- Drivers receiving the per diem must be over the road, meaning out overnight, where they cannot reasonably be expected to complete a route without sufficient rest

 What documentation meets the IRS substantiation requirements?

 Only Per Diem Plus FLEETS platform or DOT ELD backups with an itemized log listing "time, date & place" for each per diem event meet the IRS substantiation requirements.

 About Per Diem Plus FLEETS